 In FY02, an additional \$20 million was provided to this program, of which, \$10 million came from the Emergency Supplemental Appropriation (PL 107-38) in the wake of the September 11th tragedies.
 The non-emergency \$20 million of appropriated funds supports 27 centers across the country.
-The \$10 million in emergency supplemental funds increases by that another seven centers, bringing to 34 the number of centers participating in the innovative National Child Traumatic Stress Initiative.
-Estimates indicate that from 20-40,000 traumatized children and their families will directly benefit from services delivered as a result.
+The \$10 million in emergency supplemental funds increases by that another seven centers, bringing to 34 the number of centers participating.
+The innovative National Child Traumatic Stress Initiative has established 54 treatment development and community service centers to treat children who have experienced trauma.
+Estimates indicate that approximately 40,000 traumatized children, adolescents and their families will directly benefit from services delivered as a result.
 Many thousands more will benefit from the improvements in treatment, the proliferation of training opportunities and the many technical, educational and practical information that will be made available from the Initiative's resource center.

 Scientists have learned that post-traumatic stress syndrome can often take years to manifest destructively in a trauma survivor's life.
-For example, following the bombing of the Murrah federal building in Oklahoma, and the school shootings in Columbine, Colorado researchers discovered it frequently took up to three years for stress-related disabilities to overwhelm normal coping mechanisms and erode the survivor's lives through repeated nightmares, panic attacks, pervasive anxiety and diminished ability to function normally in school or the workplace.
+For example, following the bombing of the Murrah federal building in Oklahoma, a4nd the school shootings in Columbine, Colorado researchers discovered it frequently took up to three years for stress-related disabilities to overwhelm normal coping mechanisms and erode the survivor's lives through repeated nightmares, panic attacks, pervasive anxiety and diminished ability to function normally in school or the workplace.